sphinx-contrib/kroki/README.md

 ### Options

-- `:align:` The horizontal alignment of the diagram (left, center or right).
+- `:align:` The horizontal alignment of the diagram (left, center or right);
-- `:caption:` The caption of the diagram.
+- `:caption:` The caption of the diagram;
-- `:class:` The class names (a list of class names separeted by spaces).
+- `:class:` The class names (a list of class names separeted by spaces);
-- `:filename:` The path to the file with the diagram.
+- `:filename:` The path to the file with the diagram;
-- `:format:` The output format of the diagram (default svg).
+- `:format:` The output format of the diagram (default svg);
+- `:name:` The hyperlink reference to the element;
-- `:type:` The type of the diagram (blockdiag, bpmn, bytefield, seqdiag, actdiag, nwdiag, packetdiag, rackdiag, c4plantuml, ditaa, erd, excalidraw, graphviz, mermaid, nomnoml, plantuml, svgbob, umlet, vega, vegalite, wavedrom)
+- `:type:` The type of the diagram (blockdiag, bpmn, bytefield, seqdiag, actdiag, nwdiag, packetdiag, rackdiag, c4plantuml, ditaa, erd, excalidraw, graphviz, mermaid, nomnoml, plantuml, svgbob, umlet, vega, vegalite, wavedrom).

 The diagram type can be automatically derived from the file extension (as same as `type`).
 Additional supported extensions: